wm-newslab/3DLNews/README.md

 The dataset is publicly available and can be accessed through the following link.
 Please note that you may need to create a Globus account to access the dataset.

 #### !!!
 Important Note
-- The dataset size is approximately 112GB in its uncompressed format.
+- The dataset size is approximately 61.18 GB in its uncompressed format.
 - A compressed version is also available as a zip file, reducing the size to 58.78GB.

 Make sure to verify that you have sufficient storage and bandwidth before downloading.